You remember all of those people that told us just wait, just wait when Obamacare is implemented.

 Now, the Democrats, let's look at the Senate.

-There are some learned commentators who have already claimed the Senate is lost.
+Senate Democrats, there are some learned commentators who have already claimed the Senate is lost.

 Republicans have already won it.

-No, wrong way to put it.
+No, wrong way to put it, that the Democrats already lost it.

-Because the Republicans aren't doing anything really.
+Because the Republicans aren't doing anything, really.

 But that sentiment has to survive.

-I mean, if we're we're only in in March here.
+I mean, we're only in March here.

 It probably will.